 sqliteHow do I use the SQLite SUBSTRING function?

 The SQLite SUBSTRING function allows you to extract a substring from a string.
-The syntax for the SUBSTRING function is as follows: SUBSTRING(string, start, length)
+The syntax for the SUBSTRING function is as follows: SUBSTRING(string, start, length).

-For example, if you had a string 'Hello World'
+For example, if you had a string 'Hello World' and wanted to extract the substring 'Hello', you could use the following code:

 SELECT SUBSTRING('Hello World', 1, 5);